-Known also as brachioplasty, an arm lift is a common form of body contouring which typically focuses on the upper arm and the area connected to the chest.
+Known also as Brachioplasty, an arm lift is a common form of body contouring that typically focuses on the under portion of the upper arm and the area connected to the chest.

 Rejuvenation of the arm area is the primary goal of any arm reduction surgery.
-Excess skin and fat are removed, typically this is a procedure which suits a post-weight loss patient or someone with excessive loose skin.
+Excess skin and fat are removed, typically arm lift surgery is a procedure that suits a post-weight loss patient or someone with excessive loose skin.
 For best results, an arm lift can be paired with some form of liposuction in order to greater reduce fat in the upper arm area.

 The Arm Lift Consultation Process

 A successful Brachioplasty consultation process can rely on a number of factors.
 Including your honesty regarding the expectations you have for your arm lift surgery; as well as answering questions regarding your health and lifestyle.
 It may be the case that a different operation or combination of operations may be a better choice.
 Potential outcomes, risks or complications of this will be discussed in detail during the arm lift consultation in order to ensure full transparency.
 Please note, any patient looking for treatment following significant weight loss may require additional procedures.

 All Brachioplasty consultations – no matter the intended surgery – are designed to determine the best course of action for your individual circumstances.